ARC-code/stratocumulus/README.md

 ### The Frontend

 The frontend code is located under `client` directory.
-As the frontend will consists of multiple javascript-files, stylesheets, and images, they must be bundled together and be served as static files for web browsers by the backend.
+As the frontend will consists of multiple javascript-files, stylesheets, and images, they must be bundled together and be served as static files by the backend.
 For the build process, the frontend has a Docker container that runs [webpack](https://webpack.js.org/).
 Webpack places the finished bundle to a volume that is shared with the container running the backend.
-The backend serves the bundle and an HTML page defined in `server/templates/index.html`.
+In addition to the bundle, the backend serves an HTML page defined in `server/templates/index.html`.
 When a user opens the page, the browser requests the bundle and other assets from the backend.

 In the future there can be multiple frontends.
 Each frontend should have its own directory and build process to avoid unnecessary dependencies.